github/dmca/README.md

 For more details, see our [DMCA policy](http://help.github.com/dmca-takedown/).

 #### Contributing
 We do not accept Pull Requests in this repository.
 Feel free to comment or make suggestions, but note that we do not actively monitor contributions to this repository.
-If you would like to contact GitHub about this repository, please email support@github.com.
+If you would like to contact GitHub about this repository, please contact [GitHub Support](https://github.com/contact/).
 If you would like to submit a DMCA notice or counter notice, see our [DMCA Policy](https://help.github.com/articles/dmca-takedown-policy/#f-submitting-notices) pages for information on how to do so.